 Select a service or resource

-If you click on any of the services or resources listed on the left-hand side, you’ll be taken to that entity’s home page.
+If you click on any of services or resources listed under the selected entity, you’ll be taken to that entity’s home page.
 If you click on a service or resource within the graph, the view and details on the will update accordingly.
-In this example, we’ve clicked on Credits Service from Eats Billing Db.

 Filtering and syncing